Jacqueline Hewitt: Honors

 In 1990, Hewitt won the David and Lucile Packard Foundation fellowship.
-For her work on gravitational lenses, her colleagues at MIT nominated her for the 1995-1996 Harold E. Edgerton Award.
+In 1993, Hewitt was awarded the Henry G. Booker Prize by the International Union of Radio Science.
+For her work on gravitational lenses, her colleagues at MIT nominated her for the 1995–1996 Harold E. Edgerton Award.
 In 1995, Hewitt was the recipient of the Maria Goeppert-Mayer Award and in 1989 the Annie J. Cannon Award in Astronomy for her work in radio astronomy.

+In 2005 she was named a Fellow of the American Physics Society.
 She was elected a Legacy Fellow of the American Astronomical Society in 2020.

 Personal life

 Hewitt has two children: Keith Hewitt Redwine, born in 1988, and Jonathan Hewitt Redwine, born in 1993.